 A Leisurely Pursuit of the Life of the Mind

 Trinity can break and re-make the educational mold by being a school that not only trains the intelligence but also stimulates, respects, and enjoys the intellect.
-It is relatively easy to fashion a school into a place that stretches and stimulates intelligence.
+It is relatively easy to fashion a school that stretches and stimulates intelligence.
 One can move a long way in that direction simply by ordering from a catalogue.
-But to build a school that is devoted to the intellect--that is a much taller order.
-It means, first and foremost, the gathering of people--teachers, parents, friends--who themselves embody this teeming fascination with the life of the mind.
+But to build a school that is devoted to the intellect—that is a much taller order.
+It means, first and foremost, the gathering of people—teachers, parents, and friends—who themselves embody a fascination with the life of the mind.

 Excellence through Moderation

 Excellence or perfection comes to us humans only through moderation.
-This idea, like so many good ideas in a fallen world, is counter-intuitive and bears a little explanation.
+This idea, like so many good ideas in a fallen world, is counterintuitive and requires a little explanation.
 To say that a school strives to be excellent is to raise a critical question: “What is the best that you can be?”
-Our answer: To be happy, first in God, and then with others and finally with one’s self.
-And for the attainment of such happiness, there is but one road, the way of virtue.
-The pursuit of God through faith, hope, and love; the good life with others through prudence, justice, courage, and temperance; and the blessed happiness with ourselves that comes from knowledge, wisdom, art, wit, and the like.
-Now for the living of such a life, one principle is key: The happy Yes comes only through the painful No.
+Our answer: To be happy, first in God, then with others, and finally with oneself.
+For the attainment of such happiness, there is but one road, the way of virtue: the pursuit of God through faith, hope, and love; the good life with others through prudence, justice, courage, and temperance; and the blessed happiness with ourselves that comes from knowledge, wisdom, art, wit, and the like.
+Now for the living of such a life, one principle is key: the happy Yes comes only through the painful No.

 How do we know this?
 First, and most importantly, we have our Lord’s example, who “learned obedience from what he suffered” (Hebrews 5:18).
 Thus also did he counsel us, his disciples: “If your hand causes you to sin, cut it off.
 It is better for you to enter life maimed than with two hands to go into hell” (Mark 9:43).
 Like so much of Jesus’ teaching, this great truth was not new, but simply the fresh wind of the Spirit filling the old sails of the sayings of the wise: “Better one handful with tranquility than two handfuls with toil and chasing after the wind” (Ecclesiastes 4:6).